project

 Phase One

-The first phase of the research focused on state attorneys’ general jurisdiction over the charitable sector but expanded the scope of the project to encompass the entire regulatory framework of the charitable sector, including all state and federal charities officials and jurisdiction.
+The first phase of the research focused on the jurisdiction of state attorneys’ general over the charitable sector but expanded the scope to encompass the entire regulatory framework of the charitable sector, including all state and federal charities officials and jurisdiction.

 Phase Two

-In the second phase of the Project, portions of the Legal Compendium were updated and research was published in various fora, including two online briefs - "Bifurcation of State Regulation of Charities: Divided Regulatory Authority Over Charities and Its Impact on Charitable Solicitation Law", and "State Regulation of the Charitable Sector: Enforcement, Outreach and Staffing".
-Research was presented at major sector, regulatory, and legal education venues and blogs helped disseminate the work.
+In the second phase of the project, parts of the legal compendium were updated and research included two briefs, "Bifurcation of State Regulation of Charities: Divided Regulatory Authority Over Charities and Its Impact on Charitable Solicitation Laws," and "State Regulation of the Charitable Sector: Enforcement, Outreach, Structure, and Staffing."
+Research was presented at major sector, regulatory, and legal education venues, and the work was also disseminated through blog posts.

 Phase Three